Gómez de Alvarado: Campaigns in Peru

 In 1532, Pedro left New Spain to join Francisco Pizarro in the conquest of the Inca Empire and Gómez joined him in 1534 after serving as mayor of San Salvador from 1532 until 1534.
 Alvarado served under Diego de Almagro in the conquest.
-Alvarado commanded 90 cavalrymen in the Spanish victory at the Battle of Reinohuelén against Mapuche forces under Michimalonco in September 1536.
+Alvarado commanded 90 cavalrymen in the Spanish victory at the Battle of Reinogüelén against Mapuche forces under Michimalonco in September 1536.

 When civil war erupted between forces under Pizarro and Almagro in 1537, Alvarado sided with Almargo under the banner of Nueva Toledo against Pizarro's Nueva Castile.
 He participated in the Almagrist victory at the Battle of Abancay on 12 July 1537 and was captured during the Almagrist defeat during the Battle of Las Salinas on 6 April 1538.
 He refused to surrender his sword to a Spaniard, and instead gave it to an African slave.
 After Almagro was executed, Alvarado received a pardon from Pizarro and later founded the Peruvian city of Huánuco in 1539.
 The city was abandoned and refounded in 1541 and later received the title of "Very Noble and Very Loyal" by the Spanish Emperor Carlos I in 1543.

 Pizarro was assassinated on 26 June 1541 on orders of Diego de Almagro II in revenge for executing his father in 1538.
 The assassination sparked a second civil war where Cristóbal Vaca de Castro sought to regain full control of Spanish Peru from Almagro who also sought to control the territory.
 The armies of Almagro and Vaca de Castro engaged at the Battle of Chupas with Alvarado serving under Almagro.
 The Almagrists were defeated in battle; Almagro fled but was later captured and executed, suffering the fate of many other captured Almagrists who were hanged by Vaca de Castro's forces.

 Alvarado evaded capture by Vaca de Castro following the battle, but he was taken ill with a fever shortly after the battle.
 His health deteriorated and he died a few days after the battle in September 1542 in the town of Vilcashuamán.
 His body was transferred to Huamanga and he was buried in the local parish.
 Since his death, Alvarado has been confused with another Gómez de Alvarado, who is nicknamed "el Mozo," to distinguish him from Alvarado who is nicknamed "el Viejo."